miklevin/MikeLev.in/_posts/2024-11-04-figuring-out-a-complex-api.md

 ollama to say hi to the new user and ask them their name and favorite color, and how it will do its best to try to remember them.
-This will work for me as my own todo list reminder to implement that kind of simple persistent memory where the LLM can always just ask (internally) to look through its own keys, haha!
+This will work for me as my own todo list reminder to implement that kind of simple persistent memory where the LLM can always just ask (internally) to look through its own keys, ahaha!

 So specifically, activate that Chat with AI Assistant button to start this conversation.